 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Ammon students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Ammon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Ammon District Curriculum Used in Our In-Home Tutoring Programs

 The district follows the Idaho Common Core Standards.
 Though they’re given mandated standards, teachers are still free to tailor their lessons to serve their students.
 The school strives to provide a curriculum that is well-developed and content-rich while being consistent with these standards, which articulate the fundamentals.
 The curriculum is rigorous and internationally benchmarked, but also intended to be supportive or students who are both well below or well above grade-level expectations.
 Rather, all students are offered opportunities for success.

 We currently cover the following Ammon-area school district: Bonneville Joint School District No. 93.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Ammon Tutor Today.